nikhilgoenkatech/remediation-ansible/README.md

     ![ff4j](./assets/ff4j.png)

 1. Start the load generator script that creates a booking every second by making a HTTP post request to the booking service endpoint.
+Make sure to adjust the script to *call YOUR API endpoint*!
+(Therefore, edit the URL in the script `generate-bookings.sh`)

     ```
     ./generate-bookings.sh